onweru/newsroom/README.md

 ### Dark Mode

-Today most operating systems & browsers support dark mode.
-Like twitter, which automatically turns into dark mode when the user chooses darkmode, this theme does the same thing.

-If the user wants to opt in or out of darkmode, there's a UI control for that too in the menu 😊.
+Today, operating systems have a system-wide __light ~ dark mode__ switch.
+Your website will adapt to the user's preferred lighting mode.
+Still, if the user wants to opt in or out of darkmode, there's a UI control for that too in the menu 😊.

 ![Dark Mode](https://github.com/onweru/newsroom/blob/master/images/screenshot-dark.png)